FalxeAxiomKSC/Trees/docs/user_guide.md

 ## Overview

-The Native Landscape Design Tool is an application designed to help create sustainable, native landscape designs based on specific environmental conditions in Fayetteville, AR (72704).
+The Native Landscape Design Tool is an interactive application with a hand-drawn landscape architecture aesthetic designed to help create sustainable, native landscape designs based on specific environmental conditions in Fayetteville, AR (72704).
 The tool considers factors such as water needs, soil structure, shade, topography, and other environmental parameters to recommend appropriate native plants for your landscape.

 ## Features

-- **Site Creation**: Define your site's environmental characteristics including dimensions, soil type, sun exposure, and water conditions
-- **Plant Database**: Browse, filter, and manage a database of native plants suitable for the Fayetteville area
-- **Design Generation**: Algorithmically generate landscape designs based on your site's specific conditions
-- **Visualization**: View visual representations of your site conditions and generated designs
+- **Map-Based Location Selection**: Draw polygons to define your exact site boundaries and automatically retrieve environmental data
+- **Hand-Drawn Aesthetic**: Professional landscape architecture drawing style with sketched UI elements
+- **Interactive Plant Placement**: Place plants with intelligent shifting, fixed plants, and environmental compatibility checking
+- **Companion Plant Recommendations**: Receive suggestions for plants that work well with your existing selections
+- **Environmental Data Integration**: Automatically pull data from USDA NRCS, NOAA, and other authoritative sources
+- **Visual Feedback**: Get real-time feedback on plant compatibility and placement
 - **Design Management**: Save, view, and compare multiple landscape designs

 ## Getting Started